grepug/vision-blog/content/blog/vision-app-privacy-policy/index.md

 What information does Vision collect?

-None.
+No data except the puchase information will be collected by us, and will not link to the user's identity.

 How does Vision protect my privacy？

-1. Vision does not store data on servers.

-2. Vision does not share your personal information with third parties without your agreement.
+Vision does not share your any information with third parties without your agreement.